Savory sweet potato breakfast boats are a quick, easy, and super tasty, this is a satisfying and filling recipe good for breakfast, lunch, AND dinner!

 Bright colors, great flavors, layered textures:

-…and Mornings is the section that includes these Savory Sweet Potato Breakfast Boats.
-With just a 20 minute prep time, these are even possible on a busy weekday morning – especially if you are one who does bulk meal prepping?
+With just a 20 minute prep time, these sweet potato boats are even possible on a busy weekday morning - especially if you are one who does bulk meal prepping?
 You can have these ready in even less than 20, I bet.

 For a snack, I could do exactly that photo above - a warmed sweet potato half with avocado.
 Okay, I did do just that. and it was hand held - woo hoo!